chris-armstrong/aws-smsdk/README.md

 This is a project to generate OCaml bindings for the AWS SDK using Smithy definitions.

-Bindings use the [eio]() library for async, leveraging [httpaf] and [h2] by @anmonteiro for HTTP communication.

 ## Status

 This is a work in progress.
+Only some services are defined as SDKs, and the protocol generators may only be able to work on some services (and their implementations may incomplete or buggy).

-At the moment, we can generate bindings for the AwsJson_1.0 protocol, which covers a significant number of SKs
+At the moment, we can generate bindings for the AwsJson_1.0 protocol, which covers a significant number of SDKs but has not been thoroughly tested for completeness or compliance.
+(If you know of good compliance suites for AWS service implementations, please reach out!)

 ## Installation